Icon showing the role of digital tools in facility management, part of an SFG20 product showcase or blog article.

 Who Is An IWMS For?

-Used by facilities services providers, real estate services firms, landlords, managing agents and corporate occupiers, an IWMS can be advantageous for a variety of building types, and especially useful for businesses with a larger property portfolio across multiple locations.
+IWMS software is regularly used by facilities services providers, real estate services firms, landlords, managing agents and corporate occupiers, and can be advantageous for a variety of building types as listed below.

 This type of facility can leverage an IWMS to ensure efficient space utilisation and enhance the overall workplace experience for employees.